wwu-webtech/ashlar/README.md

   * Webroot should be this folder `.`
   * You can call the app whatever you want (Ex: Living Style Guide)

-Open the .lando.yml file and replace the text with this lando profile
+Open the .lando.yml file and replace the text with this lando profile:

         name: wwu-style-guide
         recipe: drupal8